AnnieCat73/newsletter-email/README.md

 A responsive promotional email without media queries

+I have tested the email on 70 plus different devices and email clients.
+The email works fine in the majority of the email clients.

 ### The challenge

 Creating a fully responsive email without media queries.
 Most email apps support modern CSS and media queries